Pillgrumm/dnd-character-sheet-node-capstone/README.md

   **Character Page**

-  As a user, I will be able to see the left hand table which holds prexisting character names. (if existing).
+  As a user, I will be able to see the bottom-right hand table which holds prexisting character names. (if existing).

   As a user, I will be able to click/select a character name, doing so I will see the every field populated based on the previous entries for that character.